tur1ngb0x/linux-powersaving/README.md

 * Navigate to **Tunables** tab.
     * **Good** = Power saving is enabled.
     * **Bad** = Power saving is disabled.
+* We will need path of the device in order to blacklist it.
-* Decide which items do you want to blacklist (disable power saving).
+* Make a list of devices for which you want to disable power savings, such as:
-* Blacklist devices such as:
+	* External HDD/SSD
     * Wireless/Wired Mouse
-    * Keyboard
+    * Wireless/Wired Keyboard
-    * Wi-Fi adapter
+    * Wi-Fi Adapter
+    * Ethernet
-* Copy the command(s) printed on the top when you toggle "Bad" state for respective device.
+* Toggle "Bad" state for respective device(s) and copy the command(s) printed on the top.

 ### Download
 * `git clone https://github.com/tur1ngb0x/linux-powersaving.git`